“The wise man doesn’t give the right answers, he poses the right questions” – Claude Levi-Strauss, anthropologist.

 Tell us your questions

 We invite everyone working in the charitable funding sector – whether you are a grantmaker, grant seeker, researcher or technical expert – to share your questions with us.

 What challenges does your organisation face when trying to achieve its goals?
 What information would support your work?
-Please think about the what, where, when and how of these challenges and how open data can help to solve them.
+Please think about these challenges and how open data can help solve them.

 How does Quest for Questions work?